 (1) Subject to subsection (3), a person must not directly or indirectly control the exercise of the right to vote of a member.

-Penalty: a fine of $12 000.
+Penalty for this subsection: a fine of $6 000, or imprisonment for 6 months, or both.

 (2) If a person controls the exercise of the right to vote of a member at a meeting of a co-operative —